Were You Arrested for Possession or Dealing Drugs?

-If you are charged with a drug crime in Phoenix, it is important to consult the right lawyer.
+If you are facing a drug charge in Phoenix, it is important to consult the right lawyer.
 Drug offenses range significantly in terms of punishment.
 The most straightforward drug cases involve simple possession of drugs (other than methamphetamine).
 The more complicated ones tend to be large quantity drug sale cases.
-If you have been arrested for a drug crime in Phoenix, it’s important that you consult an attorney who has experience dealing with these matters.
+If you have been arrested for a drug crime in Phoenix, it is essential that you consult an attorney who has experience dealing with these matters.

-At the Law Office of David A. Black, we specialize in criminal defense, and we represent clients charged with drug crimes on a daily basis.
+At the Law Offices of David A. Black, we specialize in criminal defense, and we represent clients charged with drug crimes on a daily basis.
 We know the law, we know the process, and we know how to handle your case in a manner that will provide you with the best outcome.

 The Scope of Drug Charges

 The scope of drug charges is substantial.
 They range from simple possession to drug manufacture and sale.
-Each crime contains different elements that must be proved by prosecution, and the potential penalties vary widely.
+Each crime contains different elements that must be proven by prosecution, and the potential penalties vary widely.
 Further, your case will, to a certain degree, depend upon the particular drug in question.